Photos by: David Fettes/Getty Images

-Do not wear bright colors like whites, yellows or reds.
+Avoid wearing bright colors like whites, yellows or reds.
 Stick with neutral, bush colors like greens and khakis.
-Avoid blue and black shades as they attract tetse flies - which bite!
+Avoid blue and black shades as they attract tsetse flies – which bite!

-Check out the sky and the tops of trees as there is a life going on up there.
-Beautiful birds and sometimes vultures gathering over a kill before descending fast onto it can make for a great photo.
+Check out the sky and the treetops, there's life going on up there too.
+Beautiful birds or vultures gathering over a kill before a fast descent can make for a great photo.

-On coming across lions when walking, move slowly and quietly.
-Stay calm and low and do not turn your back on them.
+If you come across lions when walking, move slowly and quietly.
+Stay calm and low, do not turn your back on them.
 Do not run away (unless the lions are wearing a cheap brand of trainers!).

-If walking, avoid female elephants.
+Avoid female elephants if you're on foot.
 Take a wide circle around them as they are very dangerous.

-Be patient and be prepared and happy just to sit for a long time and wait.
+Be patient and come prepared – you'll likely spend most of your time sitting and waiting.
 The bush life will come and go in front of you and something usually turns up, especially if you are by a waterhole.

 Use the early morning and late afternoon light for photography, aka the "golden hours."
-The angle of the low sun produces wonderful colors - reds, golds, warm yellows - rather than the harsh blues and whites of the middle of the day.
+The angle of the low sun produces stunning colors – reds, golds, warm yellows – unlike the harsh blues and whites in the middle of the day.